mslinn/play26-template/README.md

 ## Using GitHub?

 ### GitHub Pages
-`sbtTemplate` sets up the GitHub pages branch for your new project.
+`play26Template` sets up the GitHub pages branch for your new project.
 Before you can use it, edit `build.sbt` and change this line so your GitHub user id and project name are substituted for the placeholders `yourGithubId` and `my-new-project`: